 His deep lament reminds of us of the afflictions of Job who covered himself with sackcloth while ashes mingled with his unconsumed food and tears streamed into his drinking vessel.
 It reminds us of Nehemiah who was intensely grieved over the wretched state of Jerusalem.
-The writer of this psalm regarded his problems and pain to be discipline from the Lord - as he reflected on his own misdeeds and the gross sin of his nation Israel, as he pleaded that God would not forsake them.
+The writer of this psalm regarded his problems and pain to be discipline from the Lord, as he reflected on his own misdeeds and the gross sins of his nation, Israel, as he pleaded that God would not forsake them.

-It is as we continue to consider the state of this tormented individual, that we see his attitude beginning to change as he starts to contrast the temporal state of man's fleeting days... and the ever-present difficulties and dangers of this transient life, with the ceaseless existence and permanence of the eternal God.
+It is as we continue to consider the state of this tormented individual, that we see his attitude beginning to change.
+He starts to contrast the temporal state of man's fleeting days and the ever-present difficulties and dangers of this transient life, with the ceaseless existence and permanence of the eternal God.

-Once the psalmist looked to the Lord, remembered the truth, and recalled God's never-ending existence and changeless character, his soul was comforted, his spirit rose, his heart was established on the glorious gospel of God, and hope of respite from his present distressing circumstance returned.
+Once the psalmist looked to the Lord, remembered the truth, and recalled God's never-ending existence and changeless character, his soul was comforted, his spirit rose, and his heart was established on the glorious gospel of God.
+It was only then that the hope of respite from his present distressing circumstance returned.

 May we take to heart the great comfort discovered by this psalmist whose cry of help to the Lord became an offering of praise and thanksgiving for His goodness and grace.
 May we always consider this fleeing life in the wider context of eternity.

-Heavenly Father, how quickly life's difficulties can cause us to despair in our heart and yet You are the same God Whose years never come to an end and Who has given us all we need for life and godliness.
-Thank You that in Christ I have been given the sufficient grace to endure to the end and that You use the troubles and trials of life to bring me into a closer walk with Yourself.
-Keep me looking to Jesus and recalling Your eternal existence, changeless character, and never-ending mercy - for it is new, every morning - great is Your faithfulness.
-In Jesus' name I pray, AMEN.
+Heavenly Father, how quickly life's difficulties can cause me to despair in my heart, and yet You are the same God Whose years never come to an end.
+Thank You that in Christ, I have been given sufficient grace to endure to the end and that You use the troubles and trials of life to bring me into a closer walk with Yourself.
+Keep me looking to You, recalling Your eternal existence, changeless character, and never-ending mercy which is new every morning.
+Great is Your faithfulness.
+In Jesus' name, AMEN.